brainpoint/febs-db/README.md

 *queryById( id )
 /**
 * @desc: query by id.
+*         id is Array if table is combined primary.
 *         the last param can be conn.
 * @param: id, [query_cols], cb
 *          - query_cols: [col1,col2], the cols will be query.